Young and Dangerous 4: Synopsis

 The film opens in 1996.
 It begins with the wedding of Dai Tin Yee and his girlfriend.
-At the wedding, Chan Ho Nam agrees to travel to Thailand with the other branch leaders of Hung Hing in order to try and recruit Chiang Tin Yeung to lead the Hung Hing triad.
+At the wedding, Chan Ho Nam agrees to travel to Thailand with the other branch leaders of Hung Hing in order to invite Chiang Tin Yeung, Chiang Tin Sang's elder brother, to lead the Hung Hing triad.
 While 6 of the 12 branch leaders are in Thailand, Dinosaur, back in Hong Kong, who leads the Tuen Mun area for Hung Hing is assassinated by being thrown over a building by Tiger of rival gang Tung Sing society.
 The following day, Chan Ho Nam and his fellow leaders in Thailand learn of Dinosaur's demise and agree to elect a new branch leader for the Tuen Mun area.
 The two nominees are Barbarian (Dinosaur's right-hand man) and Chicken San Gai (Chan Ho Nam's right-hand man).
 Chan Ho Nam warns Chicken of the dangers of running for branch leader but Chicken chooses to run anyway, causing a feud among their friendship.
 Meanwhile, Chiang Tin Yeung agrees to head back to Hong Kong to lead the Hung Hing society.
-He declares that Barbarian and Chicken are given a time period to prove themselves worthy of leading Tuen Muen for Hung Hing.
+He declares that Barbarian and Chicken are given a time period of one month to prove themselves worthy of leading Tuen Muen for Hung Hing.
 Barbarian gets support from Fatty Lai, the branch leader of North Point, and it's revealed that Fatty Lai's printing studio was once nearly burnt under the orders of Uncle Bee by Chan Ho Nam, which made them enemies.
 Meanwhile Chicken also gets support from Ben Hon, Sister 13, Tai Fei, and Prince.